athem1s/athem1s.github.io/index.md

     title: "Privacy"
     excerpt: "All things related to privacy as a fundamental human right in the digital age"
     url: "/categories/privacy/"
     btn_label: "Read More"
     btn_class: "btn--inverse"
-  - image_path: /assets/images/gear.jpg
-    alt: "an image of some camping gear over a mountain"
-    title: "Gear"
-    excerpt: "Not sponsored gear reviews and recommendations of products I owned or have owned, spanning different categories like camping, photography, EDC, stationery, travel, etc"
-    url: "/categories/gear/"
-    btn_label: "Read More"
-    btn_class: "btn--inverse"
   - image_path: /assets/images/books.jpg